tassia/vanierFLOSS/README.md

 for video conferencing.
 Join [our channel](https://meet.jit.si/vanierFLOSS) and make yourself at home!
 No accounte needed.

-We have a weekly check-in meeting during Vanier UB, which is Wednesday from 12:00 to 13:00.
-Ideally, club members would be working on their FLOSS activities over the week.
+We have a weekly check-in on Thursday from 18:00 to 19:00, which sometimes goes on a bit later.
+Club members work on their own FLOSS activities over the week, and might plan additonal meetings as needed.

-If you want to propose another meeting time, just find another person that is available at the same time, announce to the club, then more people might join you as well.
+If you want to propose another meeting time, just find another person that is available at the same time, announce to the club, then more people might join as well!